Mati-DB/SQL-Interview-Questions/README.md

 # SQL-Interview-Questions
-This repository serves as the solution for Interview Questions from [DataLemur](https://datalemur.com/questions?category=SQL&difficulty=Easy).
+This repository shows my learning path by solving Interview Questions from [DataLemur](https://datalemur.com/questions?category=SQL&difficulty=Easy).

 ## Index
 You'll find the solution links for the case studies below.
 Simply click on the links to access each solution.